tailrecursion/cljson/README.md

 ## Why?

-Parsing edn with `#'read-string` and stringifying with `#'pr-str` is slow in the browser, but they have fast, native JSON parsers and stringifiers.
+Parsing edn with `#'read-string` and stringifying with `#'pr-str` is slow in the browser, but browsers have fast native JSON parsers and stringifiers.

 ## Install